ahlstromcj/seq66/README.md

             command to move between normal loop mode in the Live grid to various record-toggling modes:  Overdub (merge), Overwrite, Expand, and One-shot.
+        *   Also refactored the quantize control to move through states of
+        *   normal, quantize, and tighten.
         *   Refactored MIDI control for possible future usage of the D1 event value.
         *   Fixed the display of loop status changed via MIDI control.